 Sales Performance Coaching

 Sales Performance Coaching is one of the most important tools available to the modern sales manager.
-The ability to coach and raise the skill, activities and mindset of a Salesperson is a key ingredient to sales growth.
+The ability to coach and raise the skill, activities, mindset and performance of a Salesperson and a sales team is a key ingredient to sales growth.

 Every top Salesperson and Sales Leader will tell you about a Manager, a Mentor or a Coach that helped them on their journey.

-Often those coaching conversations have been the catalyst for success and the skills and behaviours learned, have proven to be the foundation for a lifetime of success in professional selling.
+Often the sales training and coaching conversations they themselves had, have been the catalyst for their own success and the skills and behaviours they learned, proved to be the foundation for a lifetime of success in professional selling.

 Sales is a contact sport and everyday Salespeople pick up the phone, or go out into the field and face a barrage of No’s.